Trooping the Colour: Australia

 The RMC Duntroon Trooping the Colour ceremony, 6 June 2015, at Anzac Parade.
 Present include the Governor-General of Australia, the Chief of the Defence Force, the Chief of Army, the Chief of Navy, and the Commandant, RMC.

-In Australia the Trooping the King's Colour takes place annually on the King's Birthday Holiday by the staff cadets of Royal Military College, Duntroon, in Canberra, formerly at the RMC parade grounds and now at Rod Point at the shores of Lake Burley Griffin.
+In Australia, the Trooping the King's Colour takes place annually on the King's Birthday Holiday by the staff cadets of Royal Military College, Duntroon, in Canberra, formerly at the RMC parade grounds and now at Rod Point at the shores of Lake Burley Griffin.
 The Queen's colour was trooped there for the first time on the Queen's Birthday Parade in 1956, a practice which has continued since then.
 Colours were first presented to the Corps of Staff Cadets by King George VI when, as Duke of York, he visited Australia in 1927.
 These colours are now lodged in the college's Patterson Hall.
 Colours were again presented by Queen Elizabeth II on 10 May 1988 and most recently on 22 October 2011 during a brief visit to Australia, coinciding with RMC Duntroon's centenary year.

-The Champion Company of the Corps of Staff Cadets is named after the Sovereign's Company and it carries the Queen Elizabeth II's banner, which was first presented to the Corps of Staff Cadets by Queen Elizabeth The Queen Mother on 26 February 1958.
+The Champion Company of the Corps of Staff Cadets is named after the Sovereign's Company, and it carries the Queen Elizabeth II's banner, which was first presented to the Corps of Staff Cadets by Queen Elizabeth The Queen Mother on 26 February 1958.
 The Sovereign's Company is entitled to carry the banner on all ceremonial parades as well as escorting the Queen's colour during the Trooping the Colour.
 The Governor-General of Australia, being the King's representative in the Commonwealth, is the reviewing officer of the parade, and since the move to Rod Field has been attended by the public as well.

 Bermuda

-The Trooping of the Colour in Hamilton is held on Front Street by troops of the Royal Bermuda Regiment (who make up No. 1 Guard), as well as supporting units of the Bermuda Police Service and the Bermuda Junior Leaders (RBR).
+The Trooping of the Colour in Hamilton, Bermuda is held on Front Street by troops of the Royal Bermuda Regiment (who make up No. 1 Guard), as well as supporting units of the Bermuda Police Service and the Bermuda Junior Leaders (RBR).
 The presiding officer of the ceremony is the Governor of Bermuda, who inspects the units at the start.
-At the conclusion of the ceremony, the guards conduct a Feu de joie, followed by a 21-gun salute and three cheers to the Sovereign.
+At the conclusion of the ceremony, the guards conduct a 'Feu de joie', followed by a 21-gun salute and three cheers to the Sovereign.